jcp-org/Java-and-AI-Working-Group/README.md

 # Challanges

 What do we want to solve

-What needs to be done and what are the next steps Accelerate development of AI in Java on the platform level
+What needs to be done and what are the next steps

+What should be the final result, where we want to be

+Accelerate development of AI in Java on the platform level

 # Related Open JDK Projects